rachel-leee/hrms/README.md

  ### 1. Admin:
 He/She have complete access of the system which includes registration of employees; decide privileges for other employees, viewing       and modifying attendance of the present day, viewing and modifying employee salary, delete record or profile of employee, allocation     and de-allocation of project to an employee, approve/disapprove leave application of an employee.
  ### 2. Employee:
-He/She will be able to mark his/her attendance, view his/her attendance history, to view his/her current salary,  view his/her current employee profile (including educational and industrial history), view all his/her projects within organization, view other         employees who are sharing the same project with him, apply for leave and view status of leave applications.
+He/She will be able to mark his/her attendance, view his/her attendance history, to view his/her current salary,  view his/her current employee profile (including educational and industrial history), view all his/her projects within organization, view other         employees who are sharing the same project with him, apply for leave and view status of Shift Applications.
  ### 3. Project Manager:
 He/She will be able to view skills of employees, provide performance appraisal to employee.
  ### 4. Accounts Manager: